Francesco Maria Bovio: Life

 He had at least two children - Scipione Bovio and Nicola Bovio.
 Both of them, in 1820, joined the Carboneria of Trani (the so-called sale of "the Pelican").
 Nicola Bovio was the father of the famous philosopher Giovanni Bovio (1837-1903).

 The Altamuran Revolution

 During the upheavals of the Neapolitan Republic of 1799, Bovio became minister of the Republican Departmental Government.
-Later, with the return of the Bourbons as kings of the Kingdom of Naples, he wasn't allowed to teach anymore.
+Later, with the return of the Bourbons as kings of the Kingdom of Naples, he was not allowed to teach anymore.
 Bovio claimed to have joined and fought during the Altamuran Revolution (1799) for fear of being shot by the commissioner Nicola Palomba of Avigliano (who, together with general Felice Mastrangelo of Montalbano, were the leaders of the Altamuran Revolution).